 * Students opting for Medieval Europe as their major field are not required to take a separate minor field, although their complete exam still consists of nine hours (i.e. medieval is both major and minor fields).
 The minor field may concentrate on a medieval focus outside Europe such as Byzantium, medieval Islamicate societies, or medieval East Asia as determined in conjunction with the examiners.

 These lists must be understood as a starting point, as indeed should syllabi from relevant colloquia.
 The comprehensive exams are not limited to these lists or a particular class and, in fact, any question on a book from one of these lists would not be limited to its content but rather would ask for the arguments to be contextualized more broadly in terms of major debates within the field.
 In sum, the lists are not prescriptive and any student should expect to understand a range of interpretations in order to demonstrate mastery of critical events and themes, as well as significant historiographical debates in the field.

-M.A. students must also complete a master's essay, which is normally a seminar paper that has been revised.
+MA students also must complete a master's essay, which is normally a seminar paper that has been revised.
 For instance, essays will often include more historiographical background than contained in the original papers.
 They should be at least thirty pages long, exclusive of bibliographies and other end matter.
-The "Master's Essay Approval Form" must be signed by a primary reader (usually the faculty member in whose seminar the paper was written) and by the director of graduate studies.
-The deadline for submitting essays to the graduate school is normally about a month prior to graduation; a student must make a draft of his or her essay available to the primary reader at least one month before the due date set by the graduate school in order to give the reader adequate time to read and make suggestions for improving the essay.
-The student is responsible for delivering the completed essay and form to the graduate school prior to the deadline.
+The "Master's Essay Approval Form" must be signed by a primary reader (usually the faculty member in whose seminar the paper was written, although the students also can ask a faculty member in her or his field to serve as primary reader).
+The DGS is the second reader of all essays.